 Nonetheless, the biomass culture dedicated to the plastics production is today negligible and only represents 0.02% of the arable lands.

 Furthermore, the development of these plastics should not increase the agricultural surface necessary to their production.
 As a matter of fact, with the use of second and third generation biomasses, currently under development and industrialization, raw materials will need less and less food resources as well as soil surfaces.

-Today, numerous projects are looking for the production of polymers like PHAs from waste (see URBIOFIN and WOW! projects) in order to limit the use of noble raw material, to increase waste valorization and to promote circular economy.
+Today, numerous projects are looking at the production of polymers like PHAs from waste (see URBIOFIN and WOW! projects) in order to limit the use of noble raw material, to increase waste valorization and to promote circular economy.

 Materials and standards

 Biobased plastics currently represent the majority of the bioplastics produced in the world (read our last update).
-Some are chemically equivalent to existing polymers (biobased PET, PE or PA), on the contrary, some have innovative structures and are often biodegradables (PLA, PHA, PBS, etc.) even if these two functionalities are not linked.
+Some are chemically equivalent to existing polymers (biobased PET, PE or PA), on the contrary, some have innovative structures and are often biodegradable (PLA, PHA, PBS, etc.) even if these two functionalities are not linked.